una/personal-goals/ideas-and-misc/book-checklist.md

 ## January 2017

 - [x] Algorithms to Live By -- Brian Christian and Tom Griffiths
-- [x] Tiny Beautiful Things -- Cheryl Strayed
+- [x] Tiny Beautiful Things -- Cheryl Strayed :star:
+- [x] Flowers for Algernon -- Daniel Keyes :star:
 - [ ] How We Got to Now: Six Innovations that Made the Modern World -- Steve Johnson
 - [ ] Guards!
-Guards! --
+Guards! -- Terry Pratchett
-- [ ] Flowers for Algernon --
+- [ ] Lock In -- John Scalzi :star:

 To-Read/Recommendations:
 ---